ofekSushan/Obsidian-Notes/DND/Chercters/Edward Vinx.md

 - Persistence: Fear may drive me to run, but I will always find a way to overcome my problems no matter the cost.

-- Self Reliance: Ive always believed I can do anything on my own.
+- Self Reliance:  I've  always believed I can do anything on my own.

 ## **Flaws:**

-- Obsession: fascination with old stories often blinds me to the risks they bring.
+- Obsession: fascination often blinds me to the risks they bring.

-- Cowardice: I've never had to struggle, so when danger comes, I run.
+- Inexperienced: I've never had to fight for anything, I don't know how handle hardship.

 ## Backstory: